Anokhi Museum of Hand Printing - Visit

 For an additional fee, video & still cameras may be used.
 Copyright laws restrict the reproduction of museum exhibits.

-Do I need to book an appointment to come to the museum?
+Do I need to book an appointment to visit the museum?